bimdata/python-api-client/docs/CollaborationApi.md

 import time
 import bimdata_api_client
 from bimdata_api_client.api import collaboration_api
-from bimdata_api_client.model.patched_folder_without_children_request import PatchedFolderWithoutChildrenRequest from bimdata_api_client.model.folder_without_children import FolderWithoutChildren from pprint import pprint
+from bimdata_api_client.model.light_document import LightDocument from bimdata_api_client.model.edit_folder import EditFolder from bimdata_api_client.model.patched_edit_folder_request import PatchedEditFolderRequest from pprint import pprint
 # Defining the host is optional and defaults to http://localhost
 # See configuration.py for a list of all supported configuration parameters.